yast/yast.github.io/doc/auto-pkg-submission.md

-Compiled (i.e. C/C++) YaST packages typically override the "tarball" target in their toplevel Rakefile (yes, they use "rake" in addition to their usual AutoTools or CMake build system).
+Compiled (i.e. C/C++) YaST packages typically override the "tarball" target in their toplevel Rakefile (yes, they use "rake" in addition to their usual Autotools or CMake build system).

 ## Compiled Packages